Cellular and Molecular Basis of Sensory Disorders

 • Life imaging of zebrafish organs

-• Gene expression analyses by qRT-PCR and RNAseq
+• Gene expression analyses by qRT-PCR, RNA-scope and RNAseq

 • Rodent models of retinal function by transient transgenesis in rods by in vivo DNA electroporation